 Place bird food a small distance away from shrubs and fences so that cats and other predators won’t have easy access.
 When positioning your feeder, bear in mind that many birds will appreciate a lookout point a couple of metres away where they can wait to see if it is safe to approach.

-Thinking about the water and shelter available to birds that visit your garden is as important as providing food.
+Thinking about the shelter available to birds that visit your garden is as important as providing food.

 Once autumn rolls around, empty out any debris from nest boxes and clean it with boiling water.
 Let it dry out before putting the lid back on and putting it up again.

 If you can position your bird box on the north or east side of your garden, it will be sheltered from strong sunlight and kept a little drier as wind from the south and west tends to bring more rain.